 - Applicants will be notified of how their application was adjudicated 30 days following the application deadline.

-- Successful applicants have until 15 of April to produce the following documents:
+- Successful applicants have until April 15 (spring program) or October 15 (winter program) to produce the following documents:

 Need help with your application and/or business plan?
 Download the Seasonal Commercial Enterprise Application Guide and FAQs.